 Cons: Working with a specialist requires patience.
 You may encounter delays during the prototyping phase unless you hire a reputable firm.
 Additionally, weighing the risks associated with outsourcing work to foreign locations would be best.
 Don't forget that non-specialist firms exist.

 Lastly, while specialisation can lead to greater productivity, you still may pay comparable prices to more giant corporations.
 The benefits of having a single person who understands your requirements far outweigh the drawbacks.
 So, if you're interested in sticking to a singular vision, try specialising first.

 There's no set rule for determining which kind of designer to hire.
 We recommend starting with basic questions until you precisely determine what you need.
 Then narrow down your choices by focusing on price range, location, skill level, etc.

 Ideally, it would help if you spoke directly with prospective candidates via phone or email.
 Make sure you're comfortable communicating through text and voice chat, particularly if you plan to request changes later.

-Once you've found potential partners, compare portfolios and samples.
+Once you've found potential partners, compare graphic design portfolios and samples.
 Look for evidence of past successes, customer satisfaction, and longevity.
 Check testimonials from former customers.
 Ask yourself if you trust them.

 Afterwards, contact each candidate personally to see if you think working with them would be fun!
 Only engage with people who seem reliable and easygoing.

-And lastly, never jump straight into a large order without doing proper market research first.
+And lastly, never jump straight into a large order without proper market research.
 Find out what other companies in your niche are charging.
 Compare their portfolios side-by-side.
 See if they fit your ideal specifications.
 If you're unsure, ask your friends and family for recommendations.